WING-NUS/scisumm-corpus/README.md

     ./README2017.md
     ./README2018.md

-README files for the previous editionS of the shared task hosted at TAC2014, BIRNDL@SIGIR 2017 and BIRNDL@JCDL 2016.
+README files for the previous editionS of the shared task hosted at BIRNDL@SIGIR 2018, BIRNDL@SIGIR 2017, BIRNDL@JCDL 2016 and TAC2014.

     ./docs/corpusconstruction.txt